-The heating, ventilation, and air conditioning sector is rapidly growing.
+The HVAC industry (heating, ventilation, and air conditioning) is rapidly growing.
 It’s estimated to reach a CAGR of over 6.1% from 2019 to 2024, mostly due to emerging economies in the Asia Pacific region.
 Although the USA is still one of the leading countries, China and India are fastly establishing their influence within the market.

 The expanding market brings new trends to watch out for in 2020 and the upcoming years.
 Some trends are similar to other field service industries, such as technological development, mobile-focused services, and user-centric products, but there are a few unique points to pay attention to.